sphinxc0re/mediatap/README.md

 ## Installation

 Right now, there sadly is no user-friendly way of installing mediatap.
 You'll need to install Rust (https://www.rust-lang.org/learn/get-started) and install `mediatap` via `cargo`, Rust's package manager and build tool.
+Since `mediatap` relies on SQLite, you also need to install the required runtime and development libraries.

 ```shell
 cargo install mediatap